keboola/docker-bundle/ENVIRONMENT.md

 ##### Manifests

-If the manifest file is defined, the information from the manifest file will be used instead of the configuration.
+If the manifest file is defined, the information from the manifest file will be used with lower priority than configuration.

 ```
 /data/out/files/file.csv